How to choose the best husky safari in Lapland for your group

 - Travelling with small children and want to self-drive: Happy Trail

-- Travelling with teenagers and want more adventure: Call of the Wild
+- Travelling with adults or teenagers and want more adventure: Call of the Wild

-- You want to ride, not drive, and visit the kennel: Running with the Pack
+- You want to ride, not drive, and guided kennel tour: Running with the Pack

 - You want a longer ride without driving, age 7+: Campfire Tour